Skip to content

 To ensure that your suite is run under the correct NCI project for which you are a member, edit the Compute project field in suite conf → Machine and Runtime Options, and click the Save button Save button.

-For example, to run an ACCESS-CM suite under the tm70 project (ACCESS-NRI), enter tm70 in the Compute project field: Rose change project
+For example, to run an ACCESS-CM suite under the tm70 project (ACCESS-NRI), enter tm70 in the Compute project field: Rose change project example

 To run ACCESS-CM, you need to be a member of a project with allocated Service Units (SU).
 For more information, check how to Join relevant NCI projects.